ksylvan/docker-mail-server/README.md

       $ EDITOR=vi make edit
       Decryption successful

-      NOTE: Run "make redo" to push your changes.
+      NOTE: Run "make do" to push your changes.

-      $ make redo
+      $ make do

 ## Saving your settings